 The leasing market in the greater Boston region remains active and strong.
-The Boston central business district ("CBD") sub-market continues to be driven by lease expiration demand from traditional financial and professional services tenants and a strong flow of new and expanding technology companies leasing space in the CBD.
-During the second quarter of 2018, we completed 26 lease transactions totaling more than 200,000 square feet.
-In addition, on July 27, 2018, a joint venture, in which we have a 50% interest, signed a lease with an affiliate of Verizon Communications, Inc. for approximately 440,000 square feet and commenced development activities at the remaining office portion of the Hub on Causeway development project.
+The Boston central business district ("CBD") sub-market continues to be driven by demand from traditional financial and professional services tenants, a strong flow of new and expanding technology companies and an ongoing trend of urbanization.
+During the third quarter of 2018, we completed 28 lease transactions totaling approximately 740,000 square feet in the Boston region.
+These amounts include a signed lease with an affiliate of Verizon Communications, Inc. for approximately 440,000 square feet or approximately 70% of our 627,000 square foot 100 Causeway Street development project and we are in discussions with other prospective tenants for the remaining space at this project.

-Our approximately 1.6 million square foot in-service office portfolio in Cambridge is dominated by large users, is nearly 100% leased and continues to generate strong rental rates.
-For example, in the second quarter of 2018, we re-leased a full floor to a growing tenant generating initial net rents that are approximately 100% greater than the prior lease.
+Our approximately 1.6 million square foot in-service office portfolio in Cambridge is dominated by large users, is over 98% leased and continues to generate strong rental rates.
 We are also actively working to meet tenant demand through increasing density and redevelopment.
-For example, we are currently in discussions with a tenant to expand within Kendall Center, replacing an existing 115,000 net rentable square foot building with a 400,000 net rentable square foot modern Class A office building.
+For example, we are currently in discussions with a tenant to expand within Kendall Center, replacing an existing 115,000 net rentable square foot building with a 440,000 net rentable square foot, modern Class A office building.

-Our suburban Waltham/Lexington sub-market continues to strengthen due to increased demand from the organic growth of our existing tenant base and other tenants in the market seeking space to accommodate their expanding workforces.
-During the second quarter of 2018, we signed a lease with a tenant for 100% of our recently completed Reservoir Place North redevelopment property in Waltham and we are in discussions with two tenants to lease the majority of the remaining space at our 20 CityPoint development project in Waltham.
+In the suburban Waltham/Lexington sub-market, we continue to experience significant demand within our existing tenant base and from other tenants in the market, particularly from technology and life science companies seeking space to accommodate their expanding workforces.
+During the third quarter of 2018, we completed our second lease at our 20 CityPoint development project in Waltham, which was 63% leased as of November 2, 2018, and we are in discussions with another tenant to further increase the pre-leasing.